Scroll Top

 About Our Host Organization

-Our partner for this internship is Makadaya Impact Center and Bali Sustainability Institute.
-It is a physical and virtual space providing strategic network, learning lab to empower a community of changemakers in Indonesia who develop sustainable solutions towards challenges in their communities.
+Our partner for this internship is Makadaya Impact Center and the Bali Institute.
+It is a physical and virtual space providing a strategic network and learning lab to empower a community of changemakers in Indonesia who develop sustainable solutions towards challenges in their communities.
 As an Entrepreneurs Support Organization, they focus on social changemakers enabling their access to capital for social and environmental innovation.

 Sustainable Development Goals